sohv/sohv.github.io/_posts/2024-01-01-llama2-paper-review.md

 thumbnail: "/assets/images/blog/llama2-thumbnail.png"
 ---

-# Understanding Llama 2: A Deep Dive into Meta's Latest LLM

 Meta's release of Llama 2 marked a significant milestone in the development of open-source language models.
 In this post, we'll explore the key innovations and architectural decisions that make Llama 2 stand out.

 ## Key Improvements from Llama 1